N4SJAMK/N4SJAMK.github.io/_posts/2014-08-20-success-text.md

 ---
-title: Examples of our works.
+title: We build experiences
 tag: success-text
 ---

-This is a collection done by N4S@JAMK Project team and Challenge Factory 2014 team
+Here is collection of works done with N4S@JAMK and Summer Factory 2014 teams during the N4S-Program.